Lunacy vs Figma 2026: Honest Comparison for Designers Who Don't Have Time to Waste

 Who Should Choose Figma?

-Figma is the right call when:
+Figma's the right choice when:

-- You work with a team — designers, PMs, developers — who need to be in the same file simultaneously
+- You work with a team—designers, PMs, developers—who need to be in the same file simultaneously

 - You use FigJam for team workshops, sprint planning, or stakeholder sessions